Hofls/useful-info/cookbooks/algorithms.md

 * `Tree sort`:
     * Create binary search tree (element < parent ? to the left : to the right)
     * Now tree has some property, which we can use to traverse it: (1.left 2.current 3.right)
-    * Also we can find any specific element (using rule from beginning)
+    * Also, we can find any specific element (using rule from beginning)
 * `Quicksort`:
     * Pick middle element as pivot, gather all elements less than pivot in one partition, elements greater than pivot - in another
     * Call quicksort on each partition and combine the result - `quicksort(lesser) + pivot + quicksort(greater)`